MontrealSergiy/BEst/README.md

-to update container you need to create a release and attached installer package BEst_install of the tool BEst Presently installer is built locally manually using Matlap Compiler pluging GUI or in console with
+to update container you need to create a release and attached installer package BEst_install of the tool BEst Presently installer is built locally manually using MATLAB Compiler pluging GUI or in console with

 ~~~~shell
 cd ~